ted-spence-avalara/developer-dot/avatax/dev-guide/reconciliation/modifying-a-transaction.md

 <h3>Refund</h3>
 A transaction refund is sometimes called a return or a reverse charge invoice.
 To match commonly used language, we have chosen to call this the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/RefundTransaction/">RefundTransaction API</a>.

-When you refund a transaction, you are what you are technically doing is creating a ReturnInvoice with values that are the negative.
+When you refund a transaction, you are what you are technically doing is creating a <code>ReturnInvoice</code> with values that are the negative.
 These negative values indicate that money is being returned from the seller to the purchaser.
 This corresponds to the accounting concept of a positive and negative journal entries that cancel each other out.

 You can choose to use the <a class="dev-guide-link" href="https://developer.avalara.com/api-reference/avatax/rest/v2/methods/Transactions/RefundTransaction/">RefundTransaction API</a> in a few different ways:
 <ul class="dev-guide-list">